-At a meeting on March 11, 2020, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on April 11, 2019, adopted the "2019 Stock Option Plan", granted stock options to employees of the Company to acquire an aggregate of 107,972 ordinary shares of the Company, with a par value of €0.03, at an exercise price of €6.25 (premium issue included) and granted stock options to certain members of the Executive Board and Mr. Alain Dostie to acquire an aggregate of 300,000 ordinary shares of the Company, with a par value of €0.03, at an exercise price of €6.25 (premium issue included).
+At a meeting on March 11, 2020, the Executive Board, acting pursuant to the authorization granted at the annual shareholders' meeting on April 11, 2019, adopted the "2019 Stock Option Plan", granted stock options to employees of the Company to acquire an aggregate of 107,972 ordinary shares of the Company, with a par value of 0.03, at an exercise price of 0.03, at included) and granted stock options to certain members of the Executive Board and Mr. Alain Dostie to acquire an aggregate of 300,000 ordinary shares of the Company, with a par value of 0.03, at an exercise price of 0.03, at included).